 The question on many people’s minds is: can benzo withdrawal kill you?
-Yes, people have died as a result of withdrawal complications from extended use of benzodiazepines.
-Benzodiazepines are a class of sedative drugs normally prescribed for the treatment of insomnia, anxiety, panic attacks and a host of mental health conditions.
-Benzodiazepines, also referred to as benzos are very lethal when combined with alcohol or opioids.
+Yes, people have died as a result of withdrawal complications from the extended use of benzodiazepines.
+Benzodiazepines are sedative drugs generally prescribed to treat insomnia, anxiety, panic attacks, and a host of mental health conditions.
+Benzodiazepines also referred to as benzos, are very lethal when combined with alcohol or opioids.

 Statistics released by the National Institute on Drug Abuse (NIDA) indicated that between 1999 and 2017, overdose deaths involving benzodiazepines increased from 1,135 to 11,537.
 According to the same source, the number of deaths in the United States due to combining benzodiazepines with other synthetic narcotics has been on the rise since 2014.

 Commonly abused benzos include Xanax (Alprazolam), Valium (Diazepam), Klonopin (Clonazepam), and Ativan (Lorazepam).
-The number of adults prescribed benzodiazepines continue to increase despite its potency for misuse and addiction.
+The number of adults prescribed benzodiazepines continues to increase despite its potency for misuse and addiction.
 Between 1996 and 2013, the number of benzodiazepine prescriptions filled by adults in the United States rose from 8.1 million to 13.5 million, a 67% increase over previous years.
-As a result, emergency room visits are common when people run out of benzos or become severely addicted, which can be fatal if left untreated.
+As a result, emergency room visits are standard when people run out of benzos or become severely addicted, fatal if left untreated.

 How Benzodiazepines Work In the Body

 Benzos belong to a class of drugs known as Central Nervous System (CNS) depressants.
 When taken into the body, benzodiazepines become active within minutes of entering the bloodstream.
-They slow down the brain’s activity, exhibiting a calming or sedative effect on the body of users by increasing the level of the inhibitory neurotransmitter, known as gamma-aminobutyric acid (GABA).
+They slow down the brain’s activity, exhibiting a calming or sedative effect on users’ bodies by increasing the level of the inhibitory neurotransmitter, known as gamma-aminobutyric acid (GABA).

 When benzos are mixed with other narcotics such as opiates, it carries a very high risk of overdose death because both drugs act as sedatives and suppress breathing.
 Additionally, a combination of both medications negatively impairs cognitive functions.
-Bezo withdrawal can kill you if it’s safely and clinicalley tapered dosages.
+Bezo withdrawal can kill you if it’s safely and clinically tapered dosages.